 South Korea is the second-greatest world power in terms of naval capabilities, which points to the importance of foreign trade, one of the principal motors of the country’s economy, along with the textile industry, steel, automobiles, chemicals, and, particularly, electronics.

-Low unemployment levels, sustained growth even in times of crisis, and a per-capita GDP that places it as the twelfth-largest economy in the world make ocean freight transportation to South Korea a leading option for exports to Asia.
+Low unemployment levels, sustained growth even in times of crisis, and a per-capita GDP that places it as the twelfth-largest economy in the world make ocean freight to South Korea a leading option for exports to Asia.

 FCL is ideal for those dealing with shipment volumes of 11 to 25 Europallets (each Europallet having a dimension of 1.2m x 0.8m) or 10 or 21 american pallets, as these are the maximum capacities of the 20-foot and 40-foot containers respectively.
 This will allow you the greatest cost-efficiency in shipping a container to South Korea.
 Shipping a full container, as well, will allow you to safeguard the integrity of your goods, avoiding any possibly damage or contamination that may arise as a consequence of contact with other exporters’ goods.